Backup and Recovery

 Automatic Backup

-The spl serve instance backs up the database on every startup:
+The spl serve instance backs up the database on every startup, into a per-instance directory keyed by the instance DID:

-~/.local/share/syncropel/backups/hub.db.bakThis backup is stored OUTSIDE ~/.syncro/ — removing that directory does not affect the backup.
+The backup directory is OUTSIDE ~/.syncro/ — removing that directory does not affect the backups.

 Manual Backup